bradhowes/SF2Lib/README.md

 * [Render](Sources/SF2Lib/Render) -- handles rendering of audio samples from SF2 entities.
 * [Resources](Sources/SF2Lib/Resources) -- a few SF2 files to use for experimentation and testing.
 Though these files are currently packaged with SF2Lib, they are not part of the SF2Lib API.

+# Credits

+All of the code has been written by myself over the course of several years, but I have benefitted the existence of other projects, especially [FluidSynth](https://www.fluidsynth.org) and their wealth of knowledge in all things SF2.
+In particular, if there is any confusion about what the SF2 spec means, I rely on their interpretation in code.
+That said, any misrepresentations of SF2 functionality are of my own doing.